One of our Reverse Mortgage Experts can educate you about the process and the procedures.

 process and whether a reverse mortgage is right for your situation.

 STEP 2.
-Communicate Your Immediate Needs And Financial Situation.
+Communicate Your Immediate Needs And Your Financial Situation.

 It is important to detail your financial needs and goals to the Reverse Specialist

 so they can help you make the right decision about a reverse mortgage.
-If facing
+The amount

 STEP 3.
 Application, Disclosures, and Borrower's Income and Assets.